csesoc/constitution/CONSTITUTION.rst

 The constitution of an incorporated association forms the structure within which the Association operates.
 CSESoc has created this document as a combination of the following:

-- The Constitution of the Unincorporated Association that incorporated to form CSESoc (the "CSESoc Consitution")
+- The Constitution of the Unincorporated Association that incorporated to form CSESoc (the "CSESoc Constitution")
-- The Model Consitution provided by NSW Fair Traiding (the "Model Constitution")
+- The Model Constitution provided by NSW Fair Trading (the "Model Constitution")

 To assist associations develop their constitution, NSW Fair Trading has prepared a model constitution, which covers the matters required by law.
 Any changes made to the model constitution will automatically apply to all associations that have adopted the model constitution, where no changes have been made by CSESoc.